Skip to main content

 • Inspector and supervisor sign-off: signatures with date.

-How to conduct a harness and lanyard inspection
+How to use this harness & lanyard inspection checklist

 1. Record equipment details - harness serial number, manufacturer, model, dates.
 Do the same for the lanyard.